-The mission of Quality Counseling: Foster Care and Psychological Services is to promote the mental health and well-being of individuals and families as well as to encourage healthy lifestyles free from addictions.
+The mission of Quality Counseling & Psychological Services is to promote the mental health and well-being of individuals and families as well as to encourage healthy lifestyles free from addictions.

 We live in a diverse and multicultural society.
 Quality Counseling embraces people from all walks of life, with diverse and varied backgrounds.
 Our staff includes therapists who are bilingual and multilingual, thereby allowing them to connect with clients in their own languages.